GeoscienceAustralia/sira/_sources/ch01_intro.rst.txt

 simulating the fragility of infrastructure assets to natural hazards, based on assessment of the fragilities and configuration of components that comprises the asset.
-To date system has been used to work with earthquake hazards only. ``SIRA`` enables the vulnerabilities of each element to be within a facility or a network to be integrated into a holistic assessment of the direct system losses, service disruption and cost.
+To date system has been used to work with earthquake hazards only.
+SIRA enables the vulnerabilities of each element to be within a facility or a network to be integrated into a holistic assessment of the direct system losses, service disruption and cost.

-SIRA is desgined to be used to simulate the vulnerability of high-value infrastructure systems to natural hazards.
+SIRA is designed for simulating vulnerability of high-value infrastructure systems to natural hazards.
 The infrastructure types can be individual sites or facilities (e.g., an electrical substation, or a water treatment plant) or networks (e.g., an electricity transmission network,